-Since the time that clothing emerged traces of kurta’s can be found from Central Asia from dates as back as the emergence of Mughals.
+Since the time that clothing emerged traces of kurtas can be found from Central Asia from dates as back as the emergence of Mughals.

 Whenever it comes to men’s traditional clothing one thing that never went out of style is the ‘KURTA PAYJAMA’ which is also known as the ‘collarless shirt’.
-With more and more fads coming and going in the men’s fashion there is still no replacement of the traditional men’s kurta and we at Tjori bring you a very fine collection of the ethnic men’s clothing.
+With more and more fads coming and going in the men’s fashion, there is still no replacement of the traditional men’s kurta and we at Tjori bring you a very fine collection of ethnic men’s clothing.

-Each and every single piece of the men’s kurta payjama collection has been hand -made and handpicked by our very own in-house experts at Tjori.
+Each and every single piece of the men’s kurta payjama collection has been hand-made and handpicked by our very own in-house experts at Tjori.

 Online market has brought ease to our lives especially for working people, anything you like is just a click away plus it provides comfort and much wider choice for you to purchase from.

-From handcrafted to hand embroidered all types of kurta payjama for men can be found online.
+From handcrafted to hand-embroidered all types of kurta payjama for men can be found online.

--Then the Bhopali Kurta which as the name itself suggests its origin roots back to Bhopal and it was usually knee length or longer.
+-Then the Bhopali Kurta which as the name itself suggests its origin roots back to Bhopal and it was usually knee-length or longer.

--Then the Hyderabadi Kurta which is named after the royal state of Hyderabad and is like a short top which sits around the waist and was majorly made in white color only but with advancement more color’s also emerged.
+-Then the Hyderabadi Kurta which is named after the royal state of Hyderabad and is like a short top that sits around the waist and was majorly made in white color only but with advancement more color’s also emerged.

--Then kurta’s became common for all types and one thing that remained same despite the new innovations was the major style of it was same.
+-Then kurta’s became common for all types and one thing that remained the same despite the new innovations was the major style of it was same.

 The best part of the kurta payjama is that when it comes to keeping our rich culture alive you can don the ethnic kurta which is inspired by the fusion of traditional and modern kurta thus enabling a person to sport a formal as well as casual look along with comfort.

-Wearing traditional can be really hectic and tiring because of the restricted body movement in the fabric but with the introduction of ethnic clothing it has become very much easy and convenient as it gives a traditional look as well as comfort.
+Wearing traditional can be really hectic and tiring because of the restricted body movement in the fabric but with the introduction of ethnic clothing, it has become very much easy and convenient as it gives a traditional look as well as comfort.

-When it comes to festivities women always have a very larger array of choice for clothing but when it comes to men’s traditional clothing there are very limited choices available but Tjori plans on bringing about a diversity in this by providing finer type clothing in a limited range for men’s apparel.
+When it comes to festivities women always have a very larger array of choice for clothing but when it comes to men’s traditional clothing there are very limited choices available but Tjori plans on bringing about diversity in this by providing finer type clothing in a limited range for men’s apparel.

 So from now onwards no more getting crazy after the thought of what to wear and from where to get it because all you have to do is click the right buttons and your kurta is on your way for the function.